rkruze/java-examples/OBSERVATIONS.md

 # Execute Batch Issue?

-When implementing retry logic the following is observed, follow steps...Need to figure out how to save/replay statements added to batch.
+When implementing retry logic the following is observed.
+Need to figure out how to save/replay statements added to batch.

+- Step 1: calls `executeBatch` and succeeds; internally `executeBatch` clears batch statements
+- Step 2: call to `releaseSavepoint` fails with `RETRY_ASYNC_WRITE_FAILURE`, triggering rollback
+- Step 3: `rollback` attempted and succeeds
+- Step 4: second call to `executeBatch` succeeds, but original statements cleared in Step 1
+- Step 5: second call to `releaseSavepoint` succeeds
+- Step 6: `commit` succeeds and process continues but statements from original execution are lost and never saved which is bad.

 ```java
 Savepoint savepoint = connection.setSavepoint(SAVEPOINT_NAME);